motasem-salem/2017-spring-main/project/README.md

 - **Results and discussion** (include plots & figures, and detailed analysis in comparison to baseline and the literature, if applicable)
 - **Conclusion**

+Be sure to provide references!
+As on the proposal, you should cite original research papers relevant to your topic, and describe in your write-up how your work draws on and is related to other works in the field.

+You should also share your code with us via GitHub.
+Either include a link in your email to your own repository, or you can create one under the course organization using this link: [GitHub classroom - 2017-spring-project](https://classroom.github.com/group-assignment-invitations/4caa36f0aacdbf7dd8a4105d4e79e2b4)

-Again, please send your write-up PDF by email to mids-nlp-instructors@googlegroups.com and include a link to all the code you wrote.
+Please send your write-up **in PDF format** by email to mids-nlp-instructors@googlegroups.com, along with a GitHub link to your code.

+*Word documents, .zip files, and projects sent via other means than mids-nlp-instructors@googlegroups.com may not be accepted!*